hussein-alsayed/CYF-GitExampleRecipes/mug-brownie.md

 I love this recipe, because it's so simple to make.
+I was following an online git branches course and I saw it there!

 Often times, I will skip the microwave stage, and just eat the brownie mix.
 There no egg in it, so it's not even a salmonella risk!